jscrambler/jscrambler/packages/jscrambler-cli/README.md

 if you need to make **separate obfuscation requests** for source code that belong to the same application instance, there is a small chance that you will encounter a **naming collision** on the generate global names.

-To prevent **global naming collisions**, you can set a `globalNamesPrefix` on each protection request:
+To prevent **global naming collisions**, you can set the `globalNamesPrefix` parameter on each protection request:

 ```json
 {